 - underlying problems with the immune system (the body's defence against infection) that make the bronchi more vulnerable to damage from an infection

-- allergic bronchopulmonary aspergillosis (ABPA) – an allergy to a certain type of fungi that can cause the bronchi to become inflamed if spores from the fungi are inhaled
+- aspergillosis – an allergy to a certain type of fungi that can cause the bronchi to become inflamed if spores from the fungi are inhaled

 But in many cases, no obvious cause for the condition can be found.
 This is known as idiopathic bronchiectasis.